replikativ/hitchhiker-tree/README.md

 ## Technical details

 See the `doc/` folder for technical details of the hitchhiker tree and Redis garbage collection system.

-### Async support

-We have preliminary async support that has to be selected before macro expansion time by setting `hitchhiker.tree.async/*async-backend*` either to `:none` or `:core.async`.

 ## Gratitude